Chart Color Schemes

 Age

-The median age in East Maitland - Metford is 39 years, which is significantly below Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
-Compared to Rest of NSW, East Maitland - Metford has a higher concentration of residents aged 25-34 (14.1%) but fewer residents aged 65-74 (9.7%).
-According to the 2021 Census, the age group 25 to 34 has grown from 12.6% to 14.1% of the population, while the age group 5 to 14 has declined from 13.6% to 12.4%.
-By 2041, demographic projections indicate significant shifts in East Maitland - Metford's age structure, with the 25 to 34 age group expected to grow by 30%, reaching 3,352 people from 2,569.
+The median age in East Maitland - Metford is 39 years, which is significantly lower than Rest of NSW's average of 43 but aligns with Australia's median age of 38 years.
+Compared to Rest of NSW, East Maitland - Metford has a higher proportion of residents aged 25-34 (14.1%) but fewer residents aged 65-74 (9.7%).
+According to the 2021 Census, the age group 25 to 34 increased from 12.6% to 14.1%, while the 5 to 14 age group decreased from 13.6% to 12.4%.
+By 2041, demographic projections indicate significant shifts in East Maitland - Metford's age structure.
+The 25 to 34 age group is expected to grow by 30%, reaching 3,352 people from the current 2,569.
 Conversely, the 55 to 64 and 15 to 24 age groups are projected to experience population declines.